Instructions for Employers to Send Child Support Payments Electronically

 - Layout For DED Child Support Addendum Segment

-The initial effort required to begin using EFT/EDI is well worth it.
+Using EFT/EDI is well worth the initial effort.
 Employers that switch from sending paper checks to electronic payments will enjoy lower costs, fewer errors, and faster processing.

 Sending child support payments electronically will save an employer time and money